 Reverend Malachi Duncan became the pastor in 1988.
 On September 21, 1989, Hurricane Hugo roared through causing considerable damage to the church.
 His leadership guided the congregation through that trying period and during his tenure he focused on paying the mortgage and securing transportation for the church.
 When Reverend Duncan was made Presiding Elder, Reverend Melvin Capers became the pastor.
 He remained until 2008 and the Reverend Dr. Charles E. Young was sent to carry out the year.
-In December 2008, the current pastor, the Reverend Dr. Leslie J. Lovett was appointed pastor and lead us for six years until Reverend Robert L. China, Jr. was appointed as pastor on November 14, 2014 to continue leading us.
+In December 2008, the current pastor, The Reverend Dr. Leslie J. Lovett was appointed pastor and lead us for six years until Reverend Robert L. China, Jr. was appointed as pastor on November 14, 2014 to continue leading us.

 Liberty Hill has endured many changes, hardships, and controversies.
 The spirit of Liberty Hill began before the end of slavery even though the physical building came years later.
 Liberty Hill’s members have historically contributed to the well-